-Cover the stern seat with the stern seat cover.
-Fix the cover with the snap fasteners on the boat hull.
+Just cover the steering console, helm seat and stern seat with the covers.
+Fix the each cover with snap fasteners to the boat hull.
+Fix helm seat cover with belts and buckles.
 Make sure that all the snap fasteners are locked.
 Before the cover set is folded for storage, dry it from moisture.
 This will help prevent the formation of mold and extend the life of the cover set.

 - 1 console cover

-- 2 stern seat cover
+- 2 helm seat cover

-- 3 snap fastener
+- 3 stern seat cover